-Magma and water make an explosive combination, as water evaporates abruptly due to the heat.
+Magma and water make an explosive combination, as water evaporates abruptly due to the heat (cf. The Formation of Mountains).
 In volcanic eruptions on small islands, so much water can possibly reach the vent that one explosion follows the next at high frequency.
 Volcanologists speak of phreatomagmatic eruptions.
 The magma itself is fragmented to dust size and rises as an ash cloud.
 However, pyroclastic flows are also released by phreatomagmatic eruptions, mixtures of ash and hot gases that contain a lot of water vapour and relatively little ash.
 They occur in high frequency like pressure waves.
 These so-called surges form very typical deposits of thin layers of tuff, usually flat on top of each other, but now and then eroded by later surges.
 The result looks similar to cross bedding in sandstones.
 The crater itself is enlarged by the explosions and therefore usually has a large diameter.

 We owe our knowledge of this type of eruption mainly to the volcanologists who observed such eruptions at Taal volcano on the island of Luzon (Philippines) in the 1960s and 1970s.
 Taal is a small volcanic island consisting of a large number of craters that lies in the middle of Lake Taal.
 The lake is more or less oval in shape, 18×25 km in size and fills a large caldera created by previous volcanic eruptions.
 There are also many fish farms in the lake.